 Growing season rainfall for April 1 to June 19, 2022, continues to be greatest across Manitoba and southeastern Saskatchewan; rain amounts have been below normal across central Saskatchewan and near normal for Alberta (Fig. 6; Table 1).

-Growing degree day (GDD) maps for Base 5 ºC and Base 10 ºC (April 1-August 9, 2021) can be viewed by clicking the hyperlinks.
-Over the past 7 days (August 12-18, 2021), the lowest temperatures recorded across the Canadian prairies ranged from < -1 to >11 °C while the highest temperatures observed ranged from <21 to >36 °C. Again this week, areas of the prairies hit warmer temperatures with a slight bump in the number of sites experiencing days at or above 25 °C across the prairies but little increase in the sites recording days at or above 30 °C. Access these maps and more using the AAFC Drought Watch webpage interface.
+Growing degree day (GDD) maps for Base 5 ºC and Base 10 ºC (April 1-June 20, 2022) can be viewed by clicking the hyperlinks.
+Over the past 7 days (June 14-20, 2022), the lowest temperatures recorded across the Canadian prairies ranged from < -2 to >10 °C while the highest temperatures observed ranged from <21 to >36 °C. Again this week, areas of the prairies hit warmer temperatures with a slight bump in the number of sites experiencing days at or above 25 °C across the prairies but little increase in the sites recording days at or above 30 °C. Access these maps and more using the AAFC Maps of Historic Agroclimate Conditions interface.

 The maps above are all produced by Agriculture and Agri-Food Canada.
 Growers can bookmark the AAFC Current Conditions Maps for the growing season.
-Historical weather data can be access at the AAFC Drought Watch Historical website, Environment Canada’s Historical Data website, or your provincial weather network.
+Historical weather data can be accessed at the AAFC Drought Watch Historical website, Environment Canada’s Historical Data website, or your provincial weather network.
 The AAFC Canadian Drought Monitor also provides geospatial maps updated monthly.